 I tried many brands of pocket sharpeners, but the truth is that I choose this one (Order it here).

 - 6 FUNCTION: 1.
 No. 1 V-Notch slot (Coarse CARBIDE)-Quickly set a new edge; 2.
 No. 2 (Fine CERAMIC)-Hone for a smooth finished edge; 3.
 Tapered diamond rod (Medium 400 Grit) for serrations & gut hooks; 4.
 Diamond rod with groove for fishhooks; 5.
 Ferro rod; 6.
 High-pitched emergency whistle

-- A portable EDC field tactical knife sharpener with built-in lanyard hole, ideal for hunting, camping, outdoor survival use.
+- A portable EDC field survival knife sharpener with built-in lanyard hole, ideal for hunting, camping, outdoor survival use.
 It also works well for your kitchen chef knife.

 - DURABLE ABRASIVES & SUPERIOR SHARPENING PERFORMANCE: The CARBIDE and CERAMIC abrasives pass 10,000 times field use test.
 NEVER WEARS OUT.
 Preset optimal sharpening angle.

 This type of sharpener works automatically, with electricity or batteries.
 They are ideal for sharpening knives that get a lot of use.